Sled: Etymology

+Regional terminology

 In British English, sledge is the general term, and more common than sled.
 Toboggan is sometimes used synonymously with sledge but more often to refer to a particular type of sledge without runners.
 Sleigh refers to a moderate to large-sized, usually open-topped vehicle to carry passengers or goods, and typically drawn by horses, dogs, or reindeer.

 In American usage sled remains the general term but often implies a smaller device, often for recreational use.
 Sledge implies a heavier sled used for moving freight or massive objects.
 Sleigh refers more specifically than in Britain to a vehicle which is essentially a cold-season alternative to a carriage or wagon and has seating for passengers; what can be called a dog-sleigh in Britain is known only as a dog-sled in North America.

 In Australia, where there is limited snow, sleigh and sledge are given equal preference in local parlance.